circleci/circleci-docs/jekyll/_cci2/skip-build.md

 When pushed to a VCS, this commit will not be built on CircleCI because of the `[ci skip]` or `[skip ci]` in the commit description.

-**Note:**
-If you push multiple commits at once, a single `[ci skip]` or `[skip ci]` will skip the build **for all commits**.

-## Auto cancelling a redundant build
+## Auto cancelling
-{: #auto-cancelling-a-redundant-build }
+{: #auto-cancelling}

 If you are frequently pushing changes to a branch, you increase the chances of queueing.
-This means you might have to wait for an older pipeline to finish building before the most recent version starts.
+This means you might have to wait for an older pipeline to complete before the most recent version starts.

 To save time, you can configure CircleCI to automatically cancel any queued or running pipelines when a newer pipeline is triggered on that same branch.

+### Scope

+A few points to note regarding the use of the auto-cancel feature:

+* When using the auto-cancel feature, pipelines will still be created but the included workflows (and therefore jobs) will not run.
-**Note:** Your project's default branch (usually `master`) will never auto-cancel builds.
+* Your project's default branch (usually `main`) will never auto-cancel builds.

 ### Steps to enable auto-cancel for pipelines triggered by pushes to GitHub or the API
 {: #steps-to-enable-auto-cancel-for-pipelines-triggered-by-pushes-to-github-or-the-api }